verrannt/brain2speech-diffusion/README.md

 All configuration options can be found in the `configs/config.yaml` file's `generate` section, but the important ones (i.e. the ones changed most frequently) are listed below:

-* `experiment`: Name of the experiment config that was used during the training run.
-This will load the required diffusion, dataset and model config
+* `experiment`: Name of the experiment config as found in `configs/experiment` that was used during the training run.
+This will load the required diffusion, dataset and model config.
-* `name`: Name of the training run that created the trained model that should be used
+* `name`: Name of the training run that created the trained model to be used for generating, which is the folder name in the `exp/` directory
 * `conditional_type`: Either `class` for class conditional sampling, or `brain` for brain conditional sampling.
 If the model is unconditional, can be null, or will otherwise be ignored.
 * `conditional_signal`: The actual conditional input signal to use in case of conditional sampling.
 If the model is a class-conditional model, it suffices to simply state the word to be generated here (e.g. `dag`).
 If it is a brain-conditional model, this should be a full (absolute) file path to the ECoG recording file on disk (e.g. `/home/user/path/to/recording/dag1.npy`).